kuu12/less-router/README.md

 ## Features

 #### No \<Link> tag, no \<Switch>, no black box hooks
-You can fully and explicitly control all routing behaviors, by using javascript, a turing complete language, rather than an obscure DML.
+You can get full control of all routing behaviors, by using javascript, a turing complete language, rather than an obscure DML.

 #### Cachable